jcorbino/mole/README.md

 MOLE is a high quality C++ library that implements mimetic methods to numerically solve partial differential equations.
-It provides discrete analogs of the most common vector calulus operators: Gradient, Divergence, Laplacian and Curl.
+It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian and Curl.

 The mathematics is based on the work of [Corbino and Castillo 2017,